xinjiyang27-star/MICB_475_25W2_Team_6/Lab_Notebook/February19,2026_CODE.md

-# Assign Taxonomy, Filtering, and Alpha Rarefaction
+# Paired Reads: Assign Taxonomy, Filtering, and Alpha Rarefaction

 #Use trained classifier to create taxonomy file